This bold and exciting, three-year project has been designed to breathe life into Hereford’s heritage.

 Friday night festivities

-The programme is currently in rehearsal but the fantastical performance will begin at the Cathedral, make its way down Gwynne St. over the Old Bridge and onto Bishop’s Meadow, while a torch-lit river procession of floats decorated with giant mythical beasts glides down the Wye.
-There will then be refreshments and more music on Bishop’s Meadow as well as a fire garden display to round off the evening before the performers prepare for the River Carnival fun the next day.
+In 2017, the programme began at the Cathedral, made its way down Gwynne St. over the Old Bridge and onto Bishop’s Meadow, while a torch-lit river procession of floats decorated with giant mythical beasts floated down the Wye.
+There were then be refreshments and more music on Bishop’s Meadow as well as a fire garden display to round off the evening.

 For more information or sponsorship opportunities, please contact: